Increased intracranial pressure in adults treatment. Intracranial pressure - symptoms and treatment

 Compresses, inhalations and tinctures

 Inhalation to relieve headaches with increased ICP.
-30 bay leaves are poured into 0.5 liters of boiling water and infused for 5-10 minutes.
+30 bay leaves are poured into 0.5 liters of boiling water and left for 5-10 minutes.
 Then we breathe over the pan for 15 minutes, covered with a towel.

 Head of the Department of Functional Diagnostics

-Doctor-neurologist of the highest category, specialist in the field of extrapyramidal pathologies, doctor of the highest category
+Neurologist of the highest category, specialist in the field of extrapyramidal pathologies, doctor of the highest category

-Physiological norm and definition of intracranial pressure
+Physiological norm and determination of intracranial pressure

 Intracranial pressure is a complex value that consists of several factors: